rohrerj/scion/doc/dev/design/FABRID.rst

 Proposal
 ========

+We introduce FABRID policies which can be thought of as additional path constraints that should be applied for intra-AS paths.
+The border routers use those policies to decide on the intra-AS path to forward, e.g. by using MPLS labels.
+Some FABRID policies are globally defined and others locally per AS.
+The AS network operator configures which global FABRID policies are supported for the local AS and can add additional local FABRID policies that are valid for this AS.
+A source endhost can then select a path together with FABRID policies and forward the FABRID packet over this path to a destination endhost.
+The destination endhost will then be able to recompute the path validator to verify that the packet had been forwarded over that inter-AS path.

+The implementation of FABRID allows for incremental deployment at router- and AS-level.
+This could lead to the situation that we cannot find an end-to-end FABRID-enabled path.
+In this case, the sending endhost can disable FABRID for that AS when sending a packet but will not have any of the guarantees provided by FABRID for that AS.

+Since each AS can create their own FABRID policies, the other ASes have to learn them.
+Those policies are only fetched on demand by the local control service and will be cached till end of their validity.
+This also makes sure that the beacon size does not grow too big.
+The source endhost does not have to do anything about that, he will learn the policies from its local control service which will either return the cached policies of query the remote control service.

 The proposal consists of a header design, namely two new Hop-by-Hop extension options, forwarding support in the routers, path validation for the destination endhost and additional beaconing information from the control service.